 In the shade of the forest there is space for encounters of a special kind.
 The 30 to 40-year-old woman was buried bedded in raddle around 9,000 years ago.
 The lavish inventory of grave goods attests to a special social role of the deceased.
 The enormous diversity of animal species represented in the grave, of which not all would have been just food supplies for the afterlife, is remarkable.
 Ethnographic comparisons suggest that some objects are to be interpreted as requisites of shamanistic practices.
 The transition from mobile foraging to the sedentary way of life, caused by the immigration of farmers and cattle breeders to our region, marked the end of the Mesolithic around 5400 BC.
 The age of the hunter-gatherers – as the longest phase of the human lifestyle – came to an end.

-Unfortunately, it is not possible to visit the ›shaman from Bad Dürrenberg‹ from 28 August 2023.
-Her room will be redesigned and is scheduled for reopening at the end of 2023.
+Unfortunately, it is not possible to visit the ›shaman from Bad Dürrenberg‹ at the moment.
+Her exhibition room will be redesigned and reopened in spring 2024.
 We ask for your understanding.

 The grave of the Bad Dürrenberg shaman is one of the oldest burials in central Germany.
 An infant was buried with her.
 The analysis of the woman's skeleton revealed that her two uppermost cervical vertebrae were malformed and theat blood vessels in the lower skull area could have been spatially restricted.
 This malformation may have made her a special person.
 Anthropologists suspect that by holding her head in a certain position, she was able to clamp off a blood vessel.
 This possibly led to an involuntary eye movement, a so-called nystagmus.
 The overabundant inventory of grave goods alone testifies to a special social role of the deceased.
 Certain grave goods also played an important role in interpreting this burial as a shaman’s grave.